Teaching Verb Moods

 Other times, you’ll need a variety of verb mood activities.
 When students struggle to understand the concept, consider doing a few activities:

 1. Give an open book/note quiz.
-Students might struggle to memorize all the different verb moods, and honestly, when most students use them in their lives, they will be able to consult the definitions.
+Students might struggle to memorize all the different verb moods, and honestly, when most writers use them in their lives, they will be able to consult the definitions.
 When I give a quiz over verb moods, I often let students have the definitions.
 And?
 Oftentimes, students understand the concepts more than I suspected.

 2. Write in a variety of ways.
 Ask students to implement verb moods across numerous writing tasks.
 Doing this allows for natural practice, and connects grammar to writing.